 COVID-19: Resources for Businesses in The Village

-In these unprecedented times we know it can be challenging to find resources for businesses including small and medium sized enterprises.
-We have complied a list of highlighted government assistance programs with links to the application portals to make it easy for all members in the International Village BIA to access the financial supports available to them.
+In these unprecedented times we know it can be challenging to find resources for businesses including small and medium-sized enterprises.
+We have compiled a list of highlighted government assistance programs with links to the application portals to make it easy for all members in the International Village BIA to access the financial supports available to them.
 Easily access and find relevant information on government assistance programs and grants below.

 Provides a minimum of $10,000 and up to $20,000 to help small businesses required to close or restrict services under the Provincewide Shutdown with a one-time grant.

 To receive the grant, a small business must: